odyssey-geospatial/geo-encodings/README.md

 which are a whole other story).
 And importantly, the exact same operation works for all other types of geometries:
 LineString, Polygon, MultiPoint, MultiLineString, and MultiPolygon.
-In other words, *any* geometric object in a given domain can be represented using a consistent format -- a vector of a given size.
+In other words, *any* geometric object in the region can be represented in the same form: a vector of aparticular size.

-That is, this lets you feed shapes to machine learning models.

 ## Supported encoding models